MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training.md

     - **Select launch time**
 - **Configure number of days to end simulation after**: The default value is 2.
 - **Enable region aware time zone delivery**: Deliver simulated attack messages to your employees during their working hours based on their region.

-- **Display the drive-by technique interstitial data gathered page**: You can show the overlay that comes up for the drive-bu URL technique attacks.
-To hide the overlay and go directly to the landing page, de-select this option.
+- **Display the drive-by technique interstitial data gathered page**: This setting is available only if you selected **Drive-by URL** on the [select a technique page](#select-a-social-engineering-technique) page.
+You can show the overlay that comes up for drive-by URL technique attacks.
+To hide the overlay and go directly to the landing page, don't select this option.

 When you're finished, click **Next**.